 Taxpayers claiming any of the following credits must complete and attach Form 700 to their return.
-(Form 700 is available from the Delaware Division of Revenue www.revenue.delaware.gov.)
+(Form 700 is available from the Delaware Division of Revenue or www.revenue.delaware.gov.)

-Economic Development Credits are available to certain businesses engaged in a qualified business activity who meet the minimum capital investment and new requirements.
-Only those taxpayers approved by the Division of Revenue may claim these credits.
+Economic Development Credits are available to certain businesses engaged in a qualified business activity who meet the minimum capital investment and new hiring requirements.
+Only taxpayers approved by the Division of Revenue may claim these credits.